Codility for employees allows you to evaluate your team and engage them in learning new technical skills and languages.

 Featuring nearly 200 tasks, our Training Library is designed to be used for internal developer training initiatives, of all skill subtypes and difficulty levels.

 OUR CLIENTS USE CODILITY TO:

-- Run boot-camps and training workshops to to accelerate learning amongst your dev team, carry out technical education across departments, and for continuous improvements in an engineering organisation’s problem-solving approach and coding language proficiency.
+- Run boot-camps and training workshops to accelerate learning amongst your dev team, carry out technical education across departments, and for continuous improvements in an engineering organization’s problem-solving approach and coding language proficiency.

 - Assess talent for lateral or vertical job changes and promotions based on their technical skills or progress in learning a specific new skill.

 STEP ONE: Decide what skills you'd like to assess, and how you want to run the training session.
 Will it be a big team affair for engagement, or will it be a structured series of coding sessions done individually.

 STEP TWO: Create a test to match those skills, filtering tasks by the tag "Training" or focussing on tasks with the "Training" tag added on them (as seen below).
 This will show you all the tasks which are designated for training (and won't be used in your recruitment sessions).
 If you'd like help making a test for training, contact firstname.lastname@example.org and we'll be happy to provide some suggestions.